AndrzejSS/ShopifyChallenge-Fall2021/README.md

 # ShopifyChallenge-Fall2021

+Dear anyone reading this....
+I really thought you guys wouldn't start looking at my app till 11:59pm :o Im working to get a .jar file so you guys dont have to build it your self!

 #### 1) Overview:
 This application exposes REST apis for uploading, searching, and downloading images.
 It uses Spring boot with an in memory SQL database using H2 for datastorage.